GCSEChemistry

 View mark scheme hint

-Explain how temperature affects the rate of a chemical reaction.
+Explain how catalysts affect the rate of chemical reactions.
 [4 marks]

 4 marks